iAmAshuSahoo/react-beginner-project/src/Learning/NamasteReact/Ep1Inception/Notes.md

 For this we add React.
 1. For this we can use CDN links - Links where the code is hoisted.

-CDN is Content Delivery Network
+CDN is Content Delivery Network - where react/any library is hoisted.

 Problem Solving - when someone is making a purchase and they are sitting at a geologically different place.
 It leads them to face delay due to time taken by packets and bad user experience.
 Here CDN helps.
 Cloudflare is a company.
 CDN helps in hoisting huge content near customer.